How to Find Use Cases from Business Process (BPMN)?

 Use case diagram updated

 12. Go back to the BPD.
-The final task Deliver Water is a job that can only be done by human and has nothing to do with the system's interaction.
+The final task Deliver Water is a job that can only be done by a human and has nothing to do with the system's interaction.
 Therefore, we do not need to create a use case for it.

-13. Suppose the regional manager wants the system to support a new function that can generate a report to show the statistics on orders.
+13. Suppose the regional manager wants the system to support a new function that can generate a report to show statistics on orders.
 This function can help him review and refine the marketing strategy.
 Although this function had not been modeled in the business process model, we can draw it directly in the use case diagram.
 Open the use case diagram.
 Draw an actor Regional Manager.
-Create a use case Generate Statistic Report from it with association in between.
+Create a use case Generate Statistic Report from it with an association in between.

 Use case diagram updated